D1rk123/CTReconstruction/README.md

 ![Filtered back projection reconstruction](https://raw.githubusercontent.com/D1rk123/CTReconstruction/master/GithubImages/FilteredBackProjection.png)

 In the image above I used a straightforward ramp filter.
-As you can see the overall shape is reconstructed correctly, but the most of the image is slightly underestimated.
-By looking at the implementation of filtered back projection in the skimage library I found out that they used a slightly smarter filter.
-I also made this filter available in my code.
+As you can see the overall shape is reconstructed correctly, but most of the image is slightly underestimated.
+By looking at the implementation of filtered back projection in the Scikit-Image library I found out that they used a slightly smarter filter.
+I also made the filter from Scikit-Image available in my code.
 With that filter most of the image is correctly reconstructed.

 ![Filtered back projection reconstruction with smarter filter](https://raw.githubusercontent.com/D1rk123/CTReconstruction/master/GithubImages/FilteredBackProjectionSkimageFilter.png)

-For more information on this filter you can have a look at [the skimage source code](https://github.com/scikit-image/scikit-image/blob/master/skimage/transform/radon_transform.py#L184-L305) or at chapter 3 of the book they mentioned as a reference: http://www.slaney.org/pct/pct-toc.html.
+For more information on this filter you can have a look at [the Scikit-Image source code](https://github.com/scikit-image/scikit-image/blob/master/skimage/transform/radon_transform.py#L184-L305) or at chapter 3 of the book they mentioned as a reference: http://www.slaney.org/pct/pct-toc.html.